 More Hajdú soldiers were settled during 1606, it was the time when the towns of Kölesér, Szalonta, and Szoboszló were born.
 You can read about Szoboszló here:

-There were 300 Hajdós settled in Kölesér and in Szalonta while 700 mounted Hajdú soldiers were settled in Kereki and Szoboszló.
+There were 300 Hajdús settled in Kölesér and in Szalonta while 700 mounted Hajdú soldiers were settled in Kereki and Szoboszló.

 Like Prince Bocskai István, the princes of Transylvania also had Hajdú soldiers settled.
-(Prince Rákóczi Zsigmond and Prince Báthory Gábor)
+Prince Rákóczi Zsigmond and Prince Báthory Gábor also relied on them.
+You can read more about the Hajdú soldiers here:

 Sadly, the Hajdús lost their privileges in the 16th century, except for the six large Hajdú towns.
 These towns had even the right to send their delegates to the Diet of the Kingdom of Hungary in the 18th century.